-The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children, which may be accessed at Holland I.S.D Administration Office.
+The district has established a plan for addressing child abuse, neglect, trafficking, and other maltreatment of children.
+The plan is available at the district office.
+Abuse includes physical abuse, including sexual abuse, and psychological and emotional abuse.
 Trafficking includes both sex and labor trafficking.